Paul Williams (songwriter): Musical career

 In 1987 he wrote the songs performed by Dustin Hoffman and Warren Beatty in the film Ishtar.

 He wrote the music for a musical production of Happy Days that debuted in 2007.
 Williams wrote and sang "What Would They Say", the theme song from the made-for-television film The Boy in the Plastic Bubble (1976).

 Williams wrote music and lyrics of "Silence Is Our Song" for Richard Barone's 2010 album Glow, and collaborated with Scissor Sisters on their second album, Ta-Dah.

 In March 2012, it was announced that Williams had "written a couple of tunes" on Random Access Memories, the album of French electronic duo Daft Punk.
 He co-wrote and sang vocals on "Touch" and co-wrote "Beyond".
 Williams and Nile Rodgers were the only featured artists to speak on behalf of Daft Punk at the 2014 Grammy Awards upon their receipt of the Album of the Year award for Random Access Memories.
 Williams told an anecdote about his work with Daft Punk: "Back when I was drinking, I would imagine things that weren't there and I'd get frightened.
 Then I got sober and two robots called and asked me to make an album."
 He communicated a "message from the robots" to the audience: "As elegant and as classy as the Grammy has ever been is the moment when we saw those wonderful marriages and 'Same Love' is fantastic.
 It is the height of fairness and love and the power of love for all people at any time in any combination is what [Daft Punk] wanted me to say.
 Captain Kirk uses the Enterprise.
 [Daft Punk] sail on a ship called Generosity.
 They are generous in spirit ...
 This is a labor of love and we are all so grateful."

 Williams is a member of the Songwriters Hall of Fame, and his songs have been performed by both pop and country music artists.
 In April 2009, Williams was elected president and chairman of the American Society of Composers, Authors and Publishers (ASCAP).

 In September 2015, Williams, along with bass player Kasim Sulton, led a global virtual songwriting collaboration at Hookist.com.
 The mission was to write the first crowd-sourced anthem to be performed at FacingAddiction.org's concert and rally on The National Mall on October 4, 2015, headlined by Steven Tyler, Sheryl Crow, and Joe Walsh among others.
 The theme of the song was "Celebrate Recovery" and the goal was to reduce the stigma associated with addiction.
 Williams, Sulton and Dr. Mehmet Oz opened the show and led 10,000 people in a singalong of "Voice of Change" at the base of the Washington Monument.
 Sulton led a singalong of the song on The Dr. Oz Show which went viral.

+From April 12 to 19, 2025, he performed the song, Rainbow Connection along with Portugal.
+The Man and Weird Al Yankovic in Yo Gabba Gabba Coachella.